sourcegraph/handbook/content/departments/engineering/dev/admin-exp/iam/index.md

 ### Weekly team updates

-Each Friday, we send weekly team updates to the rest of the Cloud org to keep the Cloud senior leadership and our partner teams in the loop about IAM Team progress and our ups and downs.
+Each Friday, we send weekly team updates to the rest of the Admin Experience org to keep the senior leadership and our partner teams in the loop about IAM team progress and our ups and downs.
 You can find all the weekly updates in this [Google Docs](https://docs.google.com/document/d/1a_36dJ-ZR4LU_3bDaIWAZldZJ6O3zaSi8NhGfT0fsdw/edit#heading=h.yggics8n0cyt).

 ## How we work